On Nov. 9, 2018, the Rotary Clubs of Central Aroostook and UMPI will present our 7th annual Purple Pinkie Project.

 During our very first World Polio Day and Purple Pinkie Project, more than 1,000 people participated and we raised more than $2,000.
 We’re hoping to make this year’s event even bigger and better than ever.

 Why are we doing this?
 Polio has not been a problem in the U.S. for many years, but this is not the case in several developing countries.
 In 1985, Rotary International began raising funds in an effort to eliminate polio worldwide.
 By partnering with the World Health Organization and other government and private groups, Rotary International has achieved a 99 percent reduction of polio worldwide.
-However, there are still three countries where polio is endemic—Afghanistan, Nigeria and Pakistan.
+However, there are still three countries where polio is endemic—Nigeria, Afghanistan and Pakistan.
 To completely wipe out polio, Rotary International is raising funds and mobilizing volunteers to bring immunization projects to these areas.